Metaphor consists in giving the thing a name that belongs to something else.

 Sunlight is composed of photons, so it can’t really “flood,” but we instantly grasp the comparison to a rushing torrent of water.
 We can also see the dust motes glinting as the float in the air.

-Everyday language is full of metaphor, but most of us don’t realize it; we unconsciously apply figurative language like this in our speech.
+Everyday language is full of metaphors, but most of us don’t realize it; we unconsciously apply figurative language like this in our speech.
 Metaphor makes our sentences and our ideas more relatable.
 “My heart was torn to pieces,” you say, so the person you are talking to can empathize with the degree of pain you felt.

 Because metaphor is not a literal comparison, it may appear nonsensical at first, especially when the historical basis for the comparison is no longer understood.
 Phrases like “the apple of my eye,” “a chip on his shoulder,” and “beyond the pale” have been used for centuries (or even millennia).
-While we may no recognize the original analogy, they have become engrained in modern language.
+While we may not recognize the original analogy, they have become engrained in modern language.
 Their longevity attests to the accuracy of the original comparison—and tells you a great deal about the power of metaphor.

-Metaphor and persuasion
+Metaphor and Persuasion

 Metaphor can create a powerfully persuasive tidal wave of emotion and insight.
 Martin Luther King, Jr., gave his “I Have a Dream” speech on August 28, 1963—amidst great turbulence and social upheaval—to call for justice and an end to oppression.
 As he stood on the steps of the Lincoln Memorial and addressed a crowd of 250,000 people he did not simply say, “I want justice and an end to oppression.”